 So you should still have some terrific options available for a great holiday.
 Here we’ll look into what those options might include.

-In such an eventuality, which airlines will continue to run a regular service after 29 March?
+If there's a no-deal Brexit, which airlines will continue to run a regular service?
 Well, for a bit of light reading, head over to GOV.UK’s guidance as to what happens to flights to and from the UK in the event of no deal.